-The Board of the International Diabetes Federation and of IDF Europe express their unanimous outrage at the ongoing situation in Ukraine and unreservedly condemns the act of aggression visited on the people of Ukraine by Russian forces.
-We are extremely concerned for people living with diabetes in the Ukraine or displaced as a consequence of the unprovoked war.
+The Board of the International Diabetes Federation expresses its unanimous outrage at the ongoing situation in Ukraine and unreservedly condemns the act of aggression visited on the people of Ukraine by Russian forces.
+We are extremely concerned for people living with diabetes in Ukraine or displaced as a consequence of the unprovoked war.

 The bombing of Ukraine, including the attacks on civilians and the bombing of hospitals has severely disrupted care for people with chronic diseases, including the more than 2.3 million people estimated to have been living with diabetes in the country before the invasion.